CDA Building Control Regulations in Islamabad

 No residential infrastructure in Islamabad can be build or developed without the prior approval of CDA.
 The administration authorities of the cities have laid down a number of rules and regulations from time to time.
 All of the clauses in this CDA bylaws and statute must be considered before construction.

-In case a private housing society such as Capital Smart City or company initiates construction without CDA approval, the site would be demolished along with owners and developers being fined.
+In case a private housing society such as Capital Smart City or a company initiates construction without CDA approval, the site would be demolished along with owners and developers being fined.
 However, Capital Smart City has gone through all the approval procedures and it is authorized by the authorities.

 Authorization and Uses of Buildings